nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 Few models support Sports activities, and these smartwatches track the wearer's walking & running rate using the app inbuilt in the smartwatches.

-### How Smartwatch makes a difference from standalone bands?
+## How Smartwatch makes a difference from standalone bands?
 Smartwatches have all the sensors of fitness bands.
 The only difference between the Smartwatch and the standalone watches is that smartwatches can be connected with smartphones and operated, whereas standalone watches can be operated independently.

-# Smartwatch Buying Guide: Quick Important Features to Know
+# Smartwatch Buying Guide: Quick Features to Consider before Buying

-### phone compatibility and operating system
+## phone compatibility and operating system

 The Operating system in smartwatches must suit your smartphone's OS also.
 Otherwise, you have to face some lack of functions.
 The Wear OS may not be attractive in its design, but its functionalities are highly recommendable.
 Its speech-to-text features are very convenient to answer e-mails and texts with more comfortability.
 But these speech-to-text features of the wear OS won't work on the iPhone.
 That's why we insist you check the compatibility of your smartphone OS with the smartwatch OS.